Die Trying (novel): Plot

-While in Chicago, Jack Reacher is helping out a young woman with an injured leg with her dry cleaning when they are captured at gunpoint by three men and thrown into a car, then transferred into a van and driven cross-country.
+In Chicago, Jack Reacher is helping out a young woman with an injured leg with her dry cleaning when they are captured at gunpoint by three men and thrown into a car, then transferred into a van and driven cross-country.
 On the way, Reacher learns the woman is an FBI agent named Holly Johnson, though she does not tell him she is the daughter of the Chairman of the Joint Chiefs of Staff and goddaughter of the President, having been accused of being the beneficiary of nepotism all her life.

 Meanwhile, Holly's fellow agents search for her.
 Security footage leaves Reacher as the prime suspect, and his mentor, General Leon Garber, is brought in to help, though he insists Reacher would never do such a thing.
 The Chicago field office where Holly worked takes charge, with only Agent-in-Charge Paul "Mack" McGrath and two others, Milosevic and Brogan, involved.
 At one point, they manage to put an APB out on the van, but get the wrong van due to a transfer of vehicles.

 After Reacher fails to take advantage of an opportunity to escape during the night, Holly insists that he let her handle things.
 However, she ends up owing him when, during another stay, one of the kidnappers, Peter Bell, tries to rape her.
 Reacher breaks free of his restraints, kills Bell, hides his body and re-restrains himself before the others become suspicious.
-Holly finally and reluctantly accepts his help after this.
+Holly finally and reluctantly accepts his help.

 Reacher and Holly finally arrive at their destination: a mountain community that's home to a radical militia wishing to secede from the United States.
-Holly, intended by leader Beau Borken to be used as leverage to make her father agree to his demands, is placed in an upstairs room of an abandoned county courthouse, whose walls are supposedly filled with dynamite.
+Holly, intended by leader Beau Borken to be used as leverage to make her father agree to his demands, is placed in an upstairs room of an abandoned county courthouse, the walls of which are supposedly filled with dynamite.
 She meets Jackson, an FBI agent working undercover; he offers to help her escape, but she refuses to leave without Reacher.